appdev-lessons/hello-world/content.md

 ![](https://res.cloudinary.com/dmxgp9oq2/image/upload/v1688656108/ports-tab_cfaa1k.png)

 If you cannot see a clear green dot 🟢 on the left side, it may be due to the color theme settings of your codespaces.
-To change this settings, click on the gear icon in the at the bottom left corner of the page, select "Themes", and then "Color Themes".
+To change this setting, click on the gear icon at the bottom left corner of the page, select "Themes", and then "Color Themes".

 ![](/assets/vscode-color-theme-settings.png)

-The two best options seem to be "Light Modern" or "Dark Modern"
+The two best options are "Light Modern" or "Dark Modern"

 ![](/assets/vscode-theme-selection.png)